Dimitris-Toulis/sprig-dungeon-crawler/README.md

 # Sprig Dungeon Crawler
-A [sprig](https://sprig.hackclub.com) game where you collect orbs that grant you powers that you can use to progress in the game
+A [sprig](https://sprig.hackclub.com) game where you collect orbs that grant you powers that you can use to progress

-It may seem difficult and unfair but it is based on the principle of:
+It may seem unfair at some moments but it is based on the principle of:
 > You learn by dying

 \- Dimitris Toulis 2024

+**There are 3 possible endings: Normal, Greed and Happy**

+There is also lore and hidden messages!
+Try to find them!

 ## Controls
 - Move with WASD